Why do Muslims fast? Harm to health or healing from diseases? Muslims strictly observe traditions and covenants. Muslim fasting when you can eat.

 • Muslim

-Fasting Ramadan has several traditions
+The fast of Ramadan has several traditions

-We list the most important:
+Let's list the most important ones:

 Iftar

-Iftar is evening meal, which is also performed during fasting.
-You need to start breaking the fast immediately after sunset, that is after the last day(or the fourth, penultimate prayer on that day).
-After Iftar follows Isha - night prayer of Muslims(the last of the five obligatory daily prayers).
+Iftar is evening meal, which also takes place during fasting.
+You need to start breaking your fast immediately after sunset, that is after the last day(or the fourth, penultimate prayer of this day).
+After Iftar comes Isha - Muslim night prayer(the last of the five obligatory daily prayers).

 What to eat during Suhoor: